-One of the first works of "la Caixa" Collection of Contemporary Art that was acquired in 1985 and permanently installed in CaixaForum Barcelona in 2002.
+One of the first works of the Contemporary Art Collection ”la Caixa” Foundation that was acquired in 1985 and permanently installed in CaixaForum Barcelona in 2002.
 "It is counted behind the bone - Space of pain" (hinter dem Knochen wird gezählt - Schmerzraum ) is one of the latest productions of Joseph Beuys, artist of the second half of the twentieth century essential for the development of current art.

 Joseph Beuys (Krefeld, 1921 - Düsseldorf, 1986) based his work on the idea of the universal power of human creation and the conviction that art can provoke revolutionary changes.
 "Every human being is a potential artist," he said.
 Beuys coined the concept of "expanded art", seeking the integration of art and life so that the individual lived in harmony with the social and natural environment.